Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Sandland-Fallout-4-SFW.md

 ## Setting Up Your Folders

-Press Windows+E and locate the Driver you would like to play Skyrim from, for example "C:" or "D:".
+Press Windows+E and locate the Driver you would like to play Skyrim from, for example, "C:" or "D:".
 Ensure that you have enough space for the list (750+ GB).
-You want to create 4 folders on the root of the drive (Here C:).
+You want to create four folders on the root of the drive (I.E., C:,D:,E:, ETC).

 YOUR_DRIVE_LETTER_HERE:\SANDLAND